status-im/swarms/ideas/086-push-notif-v2/README.md

 ### Flow Diagram (1:1 chat)

+#### Prerequisites

+- We do not want to give out our identity to the Push Notification servers (so we'll negotiate anonymously passing a secondary key pair that both the PN server and chat counterparties will work with)

 ![Alt text](https://g.gravizo.com/source/svg?https%3A%2F%2Fraw.githubusercontent.com%2Fstatus-im%2Fideas%2Fmaster%2Fideas%2F086-push-notif-v2%2F1to1.dot)

 For group chats, the flow is similar, but it's the chat admin which ensures that each chat member gets a notification channel for every other chat member.
 Notifications from chat members who left/were removed should be ignored.